James H. Boyd Intermediate

 Spring Orchestra and Chorus Concert

-Boyd students and staff enjoyed hearing the orchestra and chorus perform for the school on Monday, May 22, 2017.
+Boyd students and staff enjoyed hearing the orchestra and chorus perform for the school on Tuesday May 8, 2018.
+Second graders from Harley Avenue were visiting for the concert also.
+Our Student Council co-presidents Ellie Mitola and Brayden Klement were out Masters of Ceremony and introduced the performing groups.
 The third grade string students, led by Mrs. Gellert performed first and were followed by Mrs. Gellert’s fourth grade orchestra.
 Mrs. Gotzen-Berg directed the fifth grade orchestra playing four very challenging pieces.
 The orchestra students did a wonderful job!
 Finally, the fourth and fifth grade chorus performed, singing four wonderful songs.
 They were led by our wonderful vocal music teacher, Mrs. Romano.
 Everyone enjoyed the amazing performance!

 Fairy Tale Ball

-This week, third-graders at Boyd participated in the first annual stem Fairy Tale Ball.
-At the ball, students completed two stem activities based upon fairy tales we studied in class.
-And one station, the children had to build a house for the Three Little Pigs that was at least 6 cm high, could hold 20 grams, and could withstand the blowing of the wolf.
+Third-graders at Boyd participated in the second annual Stem Fairytale Ball.
+At the ball, students completed two stem activities based upon fairytales studied in class.
+At one station, the children had to build a house for the Three Little Pigs that was at least 6 centimeters high, could hold 20 grams, and could withstand the blowing of the wolf.
 The house could only be made of toothpicks without glue or tape.
 At the second station, the children had to build a raft for the three Billy Goats Gruff that could hold the Billy goats and 10 grams for at least 10 seconds.
-Finally, the children enjoyed our green screen photo booth.
+Finally the children enjoyed our green screen photo booth.
 A magical time was had by all.

 Martin Luther King Jr. Assembly

-Boyd held its annual assembly to honor Dr. Martin Luther King Jr. on Friday January 13, 2015.
-The Pledge of Allegiance was led by Peter Bell, followed by Masters of Ceremony Sabrina Rivera and Ellie Mitola.
+Boyd held its annual assembly to honor Dr. Martin Luther King Jr. on Friday January 12, 2018.
+Our Masters of Ceremony Brayden Klement and Ellie Mitola began our assembly by welcoming students, staff and parents.
 The Video Presentation began with a You Tube Video about the March on Washington with the song “We Shall Overcome”.
 It was followed by the U2 song and video about Dr. King and a short video of Dr. King’s “I Have a Dream” Speech.
 Fifth grade students introduced a biography presentation, Martin Luther King Jr. Poem and excerpts from Martin Luther King’s “I Have a Dream Speech”.
-Mr. Lauro’s Fifth Grade class played a Civil Rights Jeopardy for the audience.
 Following the fifth graders appearance, a school Sing-A-Long was performed by a Select 3rd, 4th and 5th Grade Chorus.
-Elwood Superintendent, Dr. Kenneth Bossert, our special guest, gave a short speech about Dr. King and his dream and encouraged each student to be accepting of diversities in our society.
-We were then treated to a video of many students and teachers who joined Dr. Toscano performing, “I Am Boyd” poem.
+Elwood middle school student, Matthew Charlotin, joined us to give a short speech on how Dr. Martin Luther King has impacted our lives.
+Dr. Toscano then read her poem about her own dream of equality and kindness to all human beings.
 What a wonderful way to end such a magnificent tribute assembly.
 As always, we thank Mrs. Halber-Romano, our vocal music teacher, for her countless hours spent preparing students for this performance.
 You have outdone yourself again with your dedication to our children.

 For Cranberry Day, the children rotated through 6 stations, where they completed cranberry-based activities.
 These activities included measuring the distance a cranberry will bounce, estimating the number of cranberries in a container, creating cranberry art, tasting different types of cranberries, simulating a cranberry bog, and others.
 It was a "cran"tastic day!